Jury begins deliberations in rape trial of Idaho ex-lawmaker

 “Judge his credibility, that’s all you can do,” Cox said.
 “For every assertion that the state has made, or any evidence … Aaron has given you a, ‘This is what happened.’
 That, in and of itself, creates reasonable doubt.”

-During his testimony, von Ehlinger often spoke in a clear, loud voice directly to jurors, telling jurors the sexual contact was the culmination of a first date with the intern.
+During his testimony, von Ehlinger often spoke in a clear, loud voice directly to jurors, telling them the sexual contact was the culmination of a first date with the intern.

 “She was flirting with me, so I thought, ‘Why not?
 Go out to dinner with a person?
 Why not?’” he said.